Board of Directors

 at the Walt Disney Company and Sony Pictures.
 He has a bachelor's in economics

-Leslie Carmell, director of communications
+Leslie Carmell, vice president of communications

 Leslie earned a bachelor’s degree in journalism with a minor in the study of women and men in society at the University of Southern California and a master’s degree in management with an emphasis in information systems from the University of Redlands.

 Previously, Thessia proudly flourished as a Head Start parent, where both she and her children benefited immensely.
 She believes her passion translates into the work that she produces and the insight she provides in ensuring that all grants are in compliance and no child is left behind.
 She believes every family deserves an equitable start in life and the same opportunity she did to succeed.

 Kimberly Dobson Garcia, vice president of strategic initiatives